monatemedia/dealership/README.md

 php artisan migrate:fresh --seed
 ```

-- **For local development (Demo Data):** Use the custom db:demo command to populate the database with fake user, vehicle, and image records for development and testing.
+- **For test development (Demo Data):** Use the custom db:demo command to populate the database with fake user, vehicle, and image records for development and testing.
 This command runs the DemoDataSeeder.

 ```sh
 # Seed a standard set of demo data